andrewrk/groovebasin/README.md

 Run it on a server connected to your main speakers.
 Guests can connect with their laptops, tablets, and phones, and play and share music.

-Depends on [mpd](http://musicpd.org) for the backend.
+Depends on [mpd](http://musicpd.org) version 0.17+ for the backend.
 Some might call this project an mpd client.
+(Note, version 0.17 is only available from source as of writing this; see below instructions regarding mpd installation.)

 Live demo: [groovebasin.com](http://groovebasin.com/)